noahrezentes/addup/README.md

-# addup
+# Addup!
-A simple list-style calculator.
+A minimal list-style calculator.